All About Systems Software Developers

 Job Outlook for Systems Software Developers

-There were about 425,000 jobs for Systems Software Developer in 2016 (in the United States).
+In the United States, there were 425,000 jobs for Systems Software Developer in 2016.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 47,100 new jobs for Systems Software Developer by 2026.
-The BLS estimates 32,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 32,900 job openings in this field each year.

 The states with the most job growth for Systems Software Developer are Nevada, Utah, and Tennessee.
 Watch out if you plan on working in Idaho, Alaska, or Ohio.
 These states have the worst job growth for this type of profession.